de-passage/properties.cpp/README.md

 	friend pty::adaptor<Int>;
 	friend pty::adaptor<const Int>;

+	// This line is required when only an operators::cast version is defined.
+See the next example for a peek at what it
+	// would look like if written by hand PTY_FORWARD_OPERATOR_BASE(Base)

 	// This part exposes our member to the framework, essentially replacing our class
 	// by the return value of this function every time an operator is called constexpr inline int& operator_base(const pty::operators::cast&) {